angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Describe a time when you had to speak up in a difficult or uncomfortable environment.
 - What would you do to gain the trust of your team?
 - Tell me about a time when you had to tell a harsh truth to someone.
+- Tell me about a time when you convinced someone of something.
+(Also have backbone, disagree and commit)
+- What’s your weakness?
+(Also could be could be linear and be curious)
+- Tell me about a time when you communicated a change in direction.
+- What are your strengths and weaknesses?
+(Also may be learn and be curious)

 ## 12. Dive Deep